sachin-koti/HR_Analytics/README.md

 # HR_Analytics

-Determining the potential employee turnover
+Determining the potential employee turnover and designing a system to maximize the retention.